Best Homemade and Commercial Deer Deterrents for Your Garden

 - Over time, the scarecrow can leak.
 Always check your unit for leaks.
-If it is leaking, often, tightening the hoses or a quick clean can stop it.
+If it is leaking often, tightening the hoses or give it a quick clean to stop it.

 - Use a good-quality hose and check for leaks before hooking it up to the ScareCrow.

 - Windy conditions can result in a false activation.
 Your battery can run down quicker with constant false activations, so do check the battery often.
 You can do this easily by turning the water off and walking by the activation path.
 You should hear the clicking of the device if the battery is still operational.
 My battery lasts about 2 months.

 How to Fix a Leaking ScareCrow